wagler/Pi2EV3/README.md

 go and what to do in order to capture the ball.

 To setup the EV3 and Raspberry Pi you will need to install the following on the Raspberry Pi:
-Opencv-Python, Paramiko-Python
+OpenCV-Python and Paramiko-Python, which provide image processing libraries and SSH libraries respectively.
-Which are both available on the apt repository system.
+Both are available on the apt repository system.

 To setup the EV3 follow the EV3 Linux Development over at: https://github.com/mindboards/ev3dev